paint585/counter_riverpod_app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+This is a simple counter application, which is implemented by Flutter.
+This project will also implement the Riverpod package as a tool of state management.
+This will not include Riverpod code generation.

 A few resources to get you started if this is your first Flutter project: